Employer Supported VolunteeringInspiring children to read

 ARCh would like to invite your company to join the quest to build a nation of confident children, literate for life.

 Working in partnership will combine staff development with community outreach, using an established training and placement programme to achieve maximum impact in terms of staff development, staff morale and community perception.
-Companies invest £500 per employee, which covers initial and follow-up training, support and resources over the year following introduction to a school.
+ARCh provides initial and follow-up training for employees taking part, plus support and resources over the year following introduction to a school.

 We promise an efficient, effective and flexible service to match your company’s needs and the needs of children in your local community.